makuru-org/FW16-MCIO/README.md

 ## The PCB layout
 ![rev1.1](./imgs/pcb.png)

 For the layout I have went with a 4-layer board and did manage to successfully stay within JLCPCB's fabrication limits.
 For the production runs I have done a 1.2mm ENIG board and used the `Nan Ya NP-140F` material type with the `JLC04121H-1080` stackup and matched the differential pairs to it.
-I did also manage to stay within the minimum 0.3mm via hole size to keep costs somewhat down.
+I did also manage to stay within the minimum 0.3mm via hole size to keep costs somewhat down.-->

+TODO